Friday, November 8, 8 pm, Trinity St-Paul's Centre, 427 Bloor Street West

 Program Notes by Dr. Lorne Tepperman

-Serenade for String Orchestra in G minor Vasily Sergeyevich Kalinnikov (1866-1901)
+Serenade for String Orchestra in G minor by Vasily Sergeyevich Kalinnikov (1866-1901)

 This Serenade is a single‐movement Andantino of barely nine minutes in duration.
 Light on its feet, with a waltz‐like flow and delicate pizzicato passages, the piece develops a single theme full of spring‐like freshness and optimism.
 Though not as widely known as works by some of his Russian contemporaries, Kalinnikov's Serenade showcases his music’s rich Russian romanticism, featuring lush harmonies and a heartfelt, song-like quality.